sg41/quadratic_equation/tests/README.md

 # Test Suite

 This directory contains the test suite for the quadratic equation library.
 Be sure `check library` is installed before running the tests.
+To install `check library`, follow the instructions [here](https://libcheck.github.io/check/web/install.html).

 .check files are used as source to generate the test suite.
 To generate the test suite, run the following command from the project root directory: